 One of my absolute favorite snacks used to be a strawberry Nutri-Grain bar.
 Unfortunately, switching to a gluten-free lifestyle banned that brand from my life forevermore, which was a huge bummer for me at the time.
-Eventually, I discovered brands that made gluten-free fruit bars and was absolutely delighted.
+Eventually, I discovered brands that made gluten-free fruit bars.
 They taste just as good, and some of them are even better than what I remember of my old favorite.

-If fruit is your thing, don’t forget to check out which gluten-free jam brands you can trust.
+If fruit is your jam (get it?!), don’t forget to check out which gluten-free jam brands you can trust.

 Top Gluten-Free Fruit Bars

 If you’ve ever wondered who makes gluten-free fruit bars, then look no further.
 We’ve taken the stress out of the hunt, so you can sit back and enjoy your gluten-free alternative to Nutri-Grain bars.

 Gluten-Free Grubbin’ is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through our links.
 We promise we’ll only share products that provide value to the gluten-free community.

 Betty Lou’s certified gluten-free fruit bars are non-GMO and vegan.

 - Just Great Stuff Organic Cacao Acai Bar

 - Just Great Stuff Organic Chocolate Dream Greens